zacfrulloni/Prompt-Engineering-Jobs/README.md

 ## 💖 Support

-If you find this repo helpful, consider supporting us by starring the repo, sharing it, or making a small donation to help keep it up to date.
+If you find this repo helpful, consider supporting us by starring the repo or sharing it.